-Australia Post’s ShopMate service lets you shop like the live in the US, but still have all your items posted to your Australian address.
+Australia Post’s ShopMate service lets you shop like you live in the US, but still have all your items posted to your Australian address.

 Ever wanted to buy something from your favourite US store, only to realise it ships ONLY to the US?
 ShopMate can fix that.

 It’s Australia Post’s new service (or freight forwarder if you so wish to call it), which provides you with a unique ID number and American postal address so that you can purchase anything marked "US delivery only".
 From this American address, they will then post your item to you in Australia.
 So you get what you want without having to fly up to The States to buy it or bug your long lost American-based aunt for a "favour".

 ShopMate discounts and deals

 As part of its official launch, ShopMate is offering a whopping 20% off shipping!
 With Black Friday and Cyber Monday on at the moment, there's little reason why you SHOULDN'T buy up everything you want from the US.
 To receive this discount, all you have to do is enter the code: ShopMateLaunch when you're in the ShopMate checkout.
 This code expires at midnight, 30th November 2014.

 It’s really easy.
 You create an account on the ShopMate website, and once you’ve been verified, you’ll receive your American address.
 Then, you do your big shop at your favourite online US stores, having all your items delivered to this US address.
 Make sure your items aren’t prohibited or dangerous for postage to Australia, or they may be confiscated.

 Once your items have arrived at this US address/warehouse, you’ll be notified via email.
 You’ll then login to your account, declare your package and pay the correct postage for shipping to Australia and once that’s received, ShopMate will ship your item to your Aussie address.
 All will be tracked online, so you’ll know where your package is at, but it’s estimated it’ll take five to eight days to get to you from the warehouse.